Skip to content

 Important: The MCP server does not include built-in authentication.
 You are responsible for adding authentication middleware, just like with the standard Cube API routes.

-Apply authentication middleware before mounting the cube router:
+Apply authentication middleware before mounting the cube router.
+Here are examples for each framework:

 import { createCubeRouter } from 'drizzle-cube/adapters/express'